eegg/school-policies-and-procedures/src/positive-behaviour-management.rst

 This use of intervention will:

 * be reduced to a minimum
-* prioritize the safety of pupils and staff
+* prioritise the safety of pupils and staff
 * be the minimum necessary to resolve the situation
 * where appropriate, be reported